-Our top selling age prevention product!
 Collagen Serum helps reduce the appearance of fine lines, wrinkles and improves overall tone and texture.
-Skin Actives custom collagen serum formula combines EGF, Sea Kelp Bioferment, Vitamin C, and Hyaluronic Acid to make an elegant and effective facial serum.
+Skin Actives custom collagen facial serum formula combines EGF, Sea Kelp Bioferment, Vitamin C, and Hyaluronic Acid to make an elegant and effective facial serum.
 Pure Epidermal Growth Factors promote skin rejuvenation while Sea Kelp Bioferment, with its full array of nutrients plus polysaccharides, will moisturize your skin and protect it from pollution and bacteria.
-We've packed our Collagen Serum full of nutrients, antioxidants and minerals!
-This multi-dimensional facial serum is perfect for women of all ages who want to delay, prevent or reduce multiple signs of aging while providing maximum moisture and nutrients to support overall skin health.
-Suitable for all skin types.
+This multi-dimensional facial serum contains collagen peptides that are perfect for women and men of all ages who want to delay, prevent or reduce multiple signs of aging while providing maximum moisture and nutrients to support overall skin health.

 How it works

-- Helps reduce the appearance of fine lines and wrinkles
+- Collagen peptides help reduce the appearance of fine lines and wrinkles

 - A good source of nutrients and antioxidants to support overall skin health